 This renewed interest in preventing bombs being directed to prohibiting liquids is weird since the explosives used in the Jolo church bombings were reportedly ammonium nitrate pipe bombs—basically fertilizer.

 Ammonium nitrate fuel oil, or ANFO, is what’s primarily used these days to move earth.
-ANFO has more of a pushing force, making it great for moving heavy debris aside.
+ANFO has more pushing force, making it great for moving heavy debris aside.

 Nitroglycerin has more of what’s called brisance, which is breaking force.
 They’re best for tearing holes into stuff.
 RDX is an evolution of this, being the most energetic and brisant of military explosives, and it’s used for C4 charges.